 The School for Environment and Sustainability (SEAS) at the University of Michigan is home to the JDM Lab.

 A call for students interested in working on a thesis in the JDM Lab is usually made during the fall, and is open only to first year students who have already joined SEAS.
-In others words, it is not possible to apply to, or join, the JDM Lab as a thesis student until after you have officially joined SEAS.
-The selection of students to work on a thesis in the JDM Lab is based on their fit with the lab’s research agenda at the time of the call.
+In some instances, students have conditionally committed to joining the JDM Lab as a thesis student provided they are admitted to the SEAS Masters program.
+Either way, it is not possible to officially join the JDM Lab as a thesis student until after you have officially been admitted to SEAS.

 Note: Funding beyond the direct costs associated with data collection is rarely provided to students working on a thesis in the JDM Lab.